KyleKing/My-Programming-Sketchbook/Recipes/README.md

 ![OrzonCheese](imgs/OrzonCheese.png)

-16 oz Box of orzo
+- 16 oz Box of orzo
-4 cups of chicken broth
+- *4 cups of chicken broth (optional)*
-1 lb Ham steak, cubed
+- 1 lb Ham steak, cubed
-1 cup Parmesan cheese, shredded or grated
+- 1 cup Parmesan cheese, shredded or grated
-3/4 cup skim milk
+- 3/4 cup skim milk
-Bag of frozen broccoli
+- Bag of frozen broccoli

-1) Heat chicken broth and two cups of water to boil + a little olive oil
+1) Heat chicken broth and two cups of water to boil with a bit of olive oil
-2) Crisp cubed ham in hot sauce pan
+2) Crisp cubed ham in a hot sauce pan
 3) Toss the orzo in, then for the last two minutes of cook time, add the broccoli
 4) Drain, then add the milk and Parmesan to the drained orzo in the big pot.
 Sit on low heat until combined
 5) Add the crisped ham and pepper for taste